paultcochrane/git_course/README.md

 # Git Course

-A course on the topic of source code version control with [Git](http://git-scm.com/).
+A course in learning how to use the version control system [Git](http://git-scm.com/).